Sphyrna-029/Solar-Weather-Station/README.md

 ## Solar-Weather-Station

 A web front end for my solar powered weather station.
-Built on lighttp, sqlite3, and python.
+Built on Apache wsgi, sqlite3, PHP, and python.
 Capable of detecting lightning strikes but more features to come.
-Requires sqlite for php.

 **Live Demo:** http://weather.zerogravityantfarm.com/